Arnab-Developer/EfQueryFilterAspNet/README.md

 # EF query filter with ASP.NET

-As example to show EF query filter with ASP.NET
+An example to show EF query filter with ASP.NET